billie-archives/pay-after-delivery-api-specs/README.md

 # Paella API spec

-## How to take a look on interactive documentation:
+## How to take a look on interactive documentation

 - Run the image from DockerHub
 There is a docker image published in [DockerHub](https://hub.docker.com/r/swaggerapi/swagger-editor/).